Quantifying surfactant adsorption at fluid interfaces by combining X-ray reflectivity and simulations: Results and discussion

-The simulation-derived equation of state of $\beta$-\ce{C12G2} is shown in \autoref{fig:c12g2_best_fits}B for two different simulation box sizes.
-Unlike the monotonically decaying curve for \ce{C12EO6}, $\beta$-\ce{C12G2} features a non-monotonic trend with a maximum of $\gamma$ at intermediate coverages around $\Gamma\approx\qty{1.5}{\per\nano\meter\squared}$.
+The simulation-derived equation of state of $\beta$-\ce{C12G2} is shown in Fig.~\ref{fig:c12g2_best_fits}B for two different simulation box sizes.
+Unlike the monotonically decaying curve for \ce{C12EO6}, $\beta$-\ce{C12G2} features a non-monotonic trend with a maximum of $\gamma$ at intermediate coverages of $\Gamma\approx\qty{1.5}{\per\nano\meter\squared}$.
 This ``hump'', with values exceeding the surface tension of pure water, corresponds to negative surface pressures.
 Such values indicate metastable states of either a continuous monolayer under lateral tension or a condensed monolayer with a pore.
-The latter leads to a stronger tension increase for smaller pores (as shown in the Supporting Information), which rationalizes the more pronounced hump for the smaller simulation box.
-Both metastable scenarios in the simulations correspond to a two-phase-coexistence of gas and condensed phase in the macroscopic limit.
-This means that, for comparison with experiments, the humps in \autoref{fig:c12g2_best_fits}B would have to be replaced with an almost constant surface tension slightly below $\gamma_0$, followed by a decrease at $\Gamma\approx \qty{2}{\per\nano\meter\squared}$ once the surface becomes fully covered by a condensed monolayer.
-The fact that this hump is observed for $\beta$-\ce{C12G2} but not for \ce{C12EO6} points to substantially stronger cohesion between $\beta$-\ce{C12G2} surfactants, most likely mediated by hydrogen bonding between their disaccharide headgroups~\cite{stubenrauch2017hydrogen, kanduvc2021intersurfactant}.
+The latter leads to a greater increase in tension for smaller pores (as shown in the Supporting Information), which rationalizes the more pronounced hump in the smaller simulation box.
+Both metastable scenarios in the simulations correspond to a two-phase coexistence of gas and condensed phase in the macroscopic limit.
+This means that, for comparison with experiments, the humps in Fig.~\ref{fig:c12g2_best_fits}B would have to be replaced with a constant surface tension slightly below $\gamma_0$, followed by a decrease at $\Gamma\approx \qty{2}{\per\nano\meter\squared}$ once the surface becomes fully covered by a condensed monolayer.
+The fact that this hump is observed for $\beta$-\ce{C12G2} but not for \ce{C12EO6} points to substantially stronger cohesion between $\beta$-\ce{C12G2} surfactants.
+It is most likely mediated by hydrogen bonding between their disaccharide headgroups, as was suggested earlier~\cite{stubenrauch2017hydrogen, ranieri2018influence, kanduvc2021intersurfactant}.
 Whether this cohesion is strong enough to drive a genuine gas/condensed transition in reality remains unclear.
-Such a transition implies a discontinuous increase in the surface coverage, $\Gamma(c)$, at the coexistence bulk concentration and, according to \autoref{eq:gibbs}, a corresponding kink in the surface tension isotherm $\gamma(c)$, as observed for some other surfactants~\cite{aratono1984phase} but not as decisively for $\beta$-\ce{C12G2}~\cite{patil2008binary}.
+The lateral cohesion is probably over-expressed in the simulation model, which is a typical shortcoming of current force fields~\cite{tempra2022accurate}.
+Such a transition would imply a discontinuous increase in the surface coverage $\Gamma(c)$ at the coexistence bulk concentration.
+According to Eq.~\ref{eq:gibbs}, it would also cause a corresponding kink in the surface tension isotherm $\gamma(c)$ as observed for some other surfactants~\cite{aratono1984phase} but not as decisively for $\beta$-\ce{C12G2}~\cite{patil2008binary}.
+Nevertheless, we consider it plausible that $\beta$-\ce{C12G2} exhibits some significant clustering tendency, albeit likely less pronounced than with the force field used for the simulations.
+For the sake of completeness we remark that, due to finite sampling and statistics, we cannot exclude that also the equation of state of \ce{C12EO6} (Fig.~\ref{fig:c12eo6_surface_tension}A) exhibits minimal rudiments of such non-monotonicity.